hyunjunian/Poor-Charlie-s-Almanack/en.md

 This sort of tragedy is caused by letting the slop run.
 You must stop slop early.
 It’s very hard to stop slop and moral failure if you let it run for a while.

-> You must stop slop early.
-It’s very hard to stop slop and moral failure if you let it run for a while.
->

 *[Charlie describes his notion of deprival super-reaction syndrome as it relates to gambling and the New Coke debacle of the mid-1980s.]*

 Of course, as I said before, there is one big consideration that needs huge and special attention as part of any use of techniques deliberately harnessing elementary psychological forces, and that is that once you know how to do it, there are real moral limits regarding how much you should do it.
 Not all of what you know how to do should you use to manipulate people.